sean-bailey/newsripper2/README.md

-# newsripperv2
+# newsripper

-newsripper Version 2 is a modification over the original newsRipper.

-V2 leverages the search engines found here: https://github.com/tasos-py/Search-Engines-Scraper
+Newsripper leverages the search engines found here: https://github.com/sean-bailey/Search-Engines-Scraper to then perform deep article sumarization and analyiis by leveraging the search engines available there.

-V2 does not intend to supplant the search-engines-scraper, but instead to suppliment it by providing the ability to get deep article summary information as found in the original newsRipper.

 **Prerequisites**
 -